In struggling economies and highly competitive fields, finding a new job can be a real challenge.

 And don’t let your final decision come down to money alone.

-After all, having some money and more experience is always better than having no money and no experience at all.
+After all, having some money and more experience is always better than having no money and no experience at all while searching a job.